JosephMumo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to count number of directories
+script to display 10 newest files